APRIL: Fight Back!

 a workshop and panel discussion on self-defense and physical empowerment in the age of Trump

 In this fraught political moment, many of us are looking for ways to defend ourselves and feel empowered.
-This 1.5 hour event will consist of a 45 minute self-defense workshop, led by instructors from POP Gym, followed by a panel discussion with writers, activists, and wellness professionals.
-You'll learn in the introductory fight skills to keep you feeling safe, and learn tips for physical and mental wellbeing in this difficult political time.
+Our April event, FIGHT BACK! consisted of a 45 minute self-defense workshop, led by instructors from POP Gym, followed by a panel discussion with writers, activists, and wellness professionals.
+We learned the introductory fight skills to keep us feeling safe, and tips for physical and mental wellbeing in this difficult political time.